Gerda Boyesen: Early life and education

-Gerda Momsen was born in Bergan to Richard (a librarian) and Magna (a designer, sportswoman and businesswoman); her grandfather was a schoolteacher and local politician.
+Gerda Momsen was born in Bergen, Norway, to Richard (a librarian) and Magna (a designer, sportswoman and businesswoman); her grandfather was a schoolteacher and local politician.
 She was educated in Oslo and was offered a tennis scholarship to the USA, which she did not accept.

 In 1943 she married Carl Christian Boyesen and they quickly had three children; they divorced in 1963 and in 1980, Gerda Boyesen married American journalist Walter Danford Smith.

 In 1947 she read a book by Wilhelm Reich which made an impression on her.
 Shortly thereafter she began therapy with Ola Raknes, a vegetotherapist who had been trained by Reich.
 In 1947 she enrolled at the University of Oslo to study psychology and received training as physiotherapist which led to work with Aadel Bülow-Hansen.
 Through her own therapy Boyesen got to know the connection between repressed emotions and muscle tensions.

 In her book Über den Körper die Seele heilen she established and partly described in a very personal manner how she developed her own therapeutic method linking the beginnings of Wilhelm Reich, Carl Gustav Jung and Sigmund Freud, through her own studies, her own therapeutic experience as well as her own practice.